stkbailey/stkbailey.github.io/_drafts/raw-nissan-notes.markdown

 ---
-title: "Big Data Analytics w/ Danielle Beringer and Jason Snap"
+title: "Big Data Analytics w/ Danielle Beringer"
 ---

 Had a great opportunity to chat with two folks from Nissan as part of Vanderbilt's Data Science Colloquium.
 Danielle Beringer...
 Jason Snap...